mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 - Etc -->

-## Research Questions March 2025
+## Research Questions April 2025

 **Principle question:** How can pedagogies to support CGD&P be enriched using socio-cultural approaches (CHAT more specifically)?

-1. What contradictions arose in participation in this research’s CGD&P processes and how were they addressed?
+1. What contradictions arose in this research’s evolving design process and how were they addressed in the resulting CGD&P pedagogy?

 2. How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?